LibrariesHacked/helibtech/who-uses-what/who-uses-what-library-technology.md

 ---
 # Who uses what library technology?

-Here you can access data on which UK institution uses which library technology products .
+Here you can access data on which UK institution uses which library technology products.
 Click on institution name below in order to see information on an institution's:

 * Library system vendor
 * Current LMS (and adoption date where this information has been shared)